January 23rd – March 9th, 2017

 During the session Action Utah put out over 200 calls to action on 40 bills (listed below).
 Our successes?
 19 good bills, resolutions and appropriations passed and were funded.
 Another 7 bad bills were blocked, stalled or amended.
 5 good bills simply ran out of time and did not receive a final vote, but we hope to see each of those revisited by the state legislature soon.

-Action Utah volunteers from across the state joined our four legislative session Action Teams to tackle bills in the following issue areas: communities and families, public health, environmental stewardship and government.
-Action Team members met with legislators, lobbyists and issue-specific advocacy organizations to coordinate strategy, create calls to action, lobby legislators, write letters to the editor and op-eds and attend rallies and press conferences.
+Action Utah volunteers from across the state joined our four legislative session Action Teams to tackle bills in the following issue areas: Communities & Families, Public Health, Environmental Stewardship and Government.
+Action Team leaders met with legislators, lobbyists and issue-specific advocacy organizations to coordinate strategy and create calls to action.
+Team members were informed about opportunities to lobby legislators, write letters to the editor and op-eds and attend rallies, public hearings and press conferences.